sfdx-isv/sfdx-falcon-template/sfdx-source/unpackaged/org-config/settings/README.md

-# TODO: sfdx-source / org-config / settings
+# TODO: sfdx-source / unpackaged / org-config / settings

 ### What type of files should be kept in this directory?